March 2023 – February 2024

 Ecological Homecoming is available as a stand alone yearlong journey, or as the rich foundation to understanding the 8 Shields map you will experience and learn about during the Bringing it Home journey.

-The yearlong course of 16 sessions is available for £450.
+This yearlong course of 16 live online sessions and access to their recordings is available for £450.

 Tawny owl photo by Dan Puplett – Copyright